kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

-# Observational Astronomy (EP425) Final Project
+# Spectroscopic Analysis for Determining Radial Velocities

 ## Project Details

 ### Purpose

-This code is for the final project for EP 425, Observational Astronomy, for Spring 2023 at *Embry-Riddle Aeronautical University*.
+This code is for the final project for Observational Astronomy (EP-425) for the Spring 2023 semester, at *Embry-Riddle Aeronautical University*.

 ### Objective

-Our main objective is to fit a periodic curve to shifting absorption lines (like Hydrogen and Calcium lines) of the system's spectra then calculate radial velocities to confirm the presence of exoplanets.
-We are looking at the star system *HD 128717* from the GAIA DR3 Archival Database.
+Our main objective is to fit a periodic curve to shifting absorption lines (like Hydrogen and Calcium lines) of the system's spectra and then calculate radial velocities to confirm the presence of exoplanets.
+We are looking at the star system *HD 128717* from the [GAIA DR3 Archival Database](https://www.cosmos.esa.int/web/gaia/dr3).
 The radial velocity will be calculated after the change in wavelength, from which we can confirm the existence of the exoplanet surrounding HD 128717.

 ### Team